ConesaLab/SQANTI/README.md

 # **Welcome to SQANTI: Structural and Quality Annotation of Novel Transcript Isoforms** #

-### You can find the paper of the SQANTI at Genome Research:
+### You can find the SQANTI paper at Genome Research:
 * https://genome.cshlp.org/content/28/7/1096

 ##**Summary**##